0xt3j4s/billing-system-script/README.md

 - Made while learning Go.

 - This is a simple billing system tool for a supermarket.
-Adding the final features...
+Adding the some more features...

 ## Build